manchenkoff/yii2-recaptcha3/readme.md

 ## Localization

-If any error occurred during the validation, the default error message will be "Google reCAPTCHA verification failed".
+If any error occurs during the validation or sending request via HTTP client, the default error message will be "Google reCAPTCHA verification failed".
 Input widget uses default [i18n localization](https://www.yiiframework.com/doc/guide/2.0/en/tutorial-i18n) to print it to the page, so you can add a translation for the next message:

 ```